Does Refinancing Your Mortgage Impact Your Credit Scores?

 Review all the information on your credit reports for accuracy before you begin applying for a refinance.

 3. Skipping mortgage payments during the refinancing process can damage your credit scores

 Refinancing your mortgage may take longer than you expect, so don’t count on the process closing by a certain month.
 Some borrowers have gotten into trouble by skipping a mortgage payment when they (incorrectly) assumed their refinance would go through.
 A missed or late payment can negatively impact your credit scores.

 The best way to avoid delinquent payments is to stay in constant communication with your lenders and set reminders for yourself to avoid missing important due dates.
 Make payments toward your original mortgage as you usually would until your refinance is closed.
 Remember that payment history generally accounts for the largest portion of your credit scores, and missed payments can remain on your credit reports for seven years after the delinquency.

 Even after your refinance is complete, it may take several months for the new account to appear on your credit reports.
-If you give it time and the loan still doesn’t show up, make sure your lender is reporting your payments to the three nationwide credit reporting agencies.
+If you give it time and the loan still doesn’t show up, make sure your lender is reporting your payments to the CRAs.
 The refinancing process has some impact on your credit scores, but how you handle the new loan will be more important in the long term.